Improving Hip Health and Staying Active into Old Age

 However, while acknowledging osteoporosis is an important health concern, there is evidence that suggests that fall prevention is the best way to prevent hip fractures.

-Trekking lets you use more muscle, burn more calories, and stay more comfortable than standard walking or hiking – making it easier to work harder.
-When your body can work harder, you can increase load that will make your bones stronger, as well as strengthen muscles that can reduce the risk of falling.
+Trekking allows you to use more muscle, burn more calories, and stay more comfortable than standard walking or hiking.
+Ultimately, this makes it easier to work harder.
+When your body can work harder, you can increase load that will make your bones stronger.
+As well, it strengthens muscles that can reduce the risk of falling.

 Don’t be deterred from getting outside!
-Take advantage using different trekking poles for different activities and braces that can help alleviate pain.
+Use different trekking poles for different activities and braces that can help alleviate pain.

 Talk to an Expert!